Infinera Corporation (INFN) Review – Making Smarter Decisions

 Analyst recommendations provided by FactSet shows that the consensus forecast for Infinera Corporation (INFN) is a “Hold”.
 12 analysts offering their recommendations for the stock have an average rating of 2.70, where 5 rate it as a Hold and 0 think it is a “Overweight”.
 5 of the analysts rate the stock as a “Buy”.
 2 analysts have rated the stock as a Sell or Underperform.

-Infinera Corporation is expected to release its quarterly report on 05/02/2023.The EPS is expected to grow by 25.00% this year
+Infinera Corporation is expected to release its quarterly report on 05/10/2023.The EPS is expected to grow by 25.00% this year

 Infinera Corporation (INFN) Top Institutional Holders